Grothendieck duality made simple

 After all: Discussion~\ref{D29.943} and Conclusion~\ref{C0.1} combine to tell us that the map $\beta[i]:\cv[i]\la\Omega_X^n[n]\cong f^\times\co_Y^{}$ goes under the bijection $\ph$ to the composite

 and all we do is evaluate this composite at the element $\alpha:\co_X^{}\la\cv[i]$ of the vector space $H^i(\cv)=H^i\big(\HHom(\co_X^{},\cv)\big)=\Hom\big(\co_X^{},\cv[i]\big)$.

 \rmk{R990.999} We can view Grothendieck duality as being Serre duality on steroids.
-Grothendieck duality, being macho, doesn't restrict the scheme $Y$ to be the one-point space, doesn't assume the map $f$ to be smooth, and doesn't confine itself to only dealing with vector bundles. \ermk
+Being macho, Grothendieck duality doesn't restrict the scheme $Y$ to be the one-point space, doesn't assume the map $f$ to be smooth and proper, and doesn't confine itself to only dealing with vector bundles. \ermk